stoneyrh/gSOAP/gsoap/doc/guide/index.md

 The explicit MIME/MTOM streaming mechanism consists of three API functions:

 * `void soap_post_check_mime_attachments(struct soap *soap)`
   This function enables post-processing of MIME/MTOM attachments received.
-This means that the presence of MIME/MTOM attachments must be explicitly checked and retrieved by calling `::soap_check_mime_attachments` and when successful `::soap_recv_mime_attachment` should be called to retrieve each attachment.
+This means that the presence of MIME/MTOM attachments must be explicitly checked by calling `::soap_check_mime_attachments` after the message was received.
+When this function returns nonzero (true), then the attachments can be retrieved by calling `::soap_recv_mime_attachment` repeatedly to retrieve each attachment until this function returns NULL.
+This function returns a pointer to a `struct soap_multipart` attachment.

 * `int soap_check_mime_attachments(struct soap *soap)`
   This function checks the presence of a MIME/MTOM attachment after calling a service operation by returning nonzero when attachments are present.
 Returns nonzero if attachments are present.
 Requires `::soap_post_check_mime_attachments`.